-In my first article, I share how to make these simple, yet beautiful Easter egg suncatchers to decorate your windows.
+Want to learn how to make some simple, yet beautiful Easter egg suncatchers to decorate your windows?

-4. Tear or cut the colored tissue paper into small pieces then press to the sticky contact paper to fill the rest of the egg shape.
+Tear or cut the colored tissue paper into small pieces.
+Then press the tissue paper pieces to the sticky contact paper to fill the rest of the egg shape.
 Crumple first, if desired.

-5. Peel the backing off of a second sheet of contact paper and place over the first, to create a sandwich with the tissue paper etc on the inside.
+Peel the backing off of a second sheet of contact paper and place over the first.
+Press all over with your hands to create a sandwich with the tissue paper design on the inside.

-6. (Optional) Cut out the egg and/or add a border around the edges of the suncatcher with masking tape or washi tape.
+(Optional) Cut out the egg shape.
+You can also add a border around the edges of the suncatcher with masking tape or washi tape.

-My first article just came out recently in the March issue and includes instructions for easy tissue paper Easter egg suncatchers as well as Sharon Lovejoy’s recipe for No-Bake Nest cookies (yummy!) from Toad Cottages & Shooting Stars.
+My first article just came out recently in the March issue of WNC Parent!
+It includes these easy tissue paper Easter egg suncatchers as well as Sharon Lovejoy’s recipe for No-Bake Nest cookies (yummy!) from her latest book.